 Hope for the Child Initiatives

 We work with the poorest children from the Nyalenda and Manyatta slums in Kisumu, Kenya.
 Many times, pressure from their socio-economic situation, competes with their desire to go to school.
-We work closely with their caregivers and the community, to allow these children to come Arise N Shine Community Academy and gain the foundational learning they need to curb the cycle of poverty in their lives.
+We work closely with their caregivers and the community, to allow these children to one of our schools Arise N Shine Community Academy and gain the foundational learning they need to curb the cycle of poverty in their lives.

 We bring them hope.

-While we are raising funds to build the entire Mtoto Village (see ‘Project Mtoto’), the Arise N’ Shine Academy has been built as a temporary nursery school with three separate classrooms.
 Students are able to come to school to get an education with a curriculum concurrent with the official school guidelines developed by the Kenyan government.
-The school has graduated over 600 students from K-2nd grade.
+The school has graduated over 1500 students from K-2nd grade.

 **Thanks to our generous donors we have recently raised enough money to provide the temporary school with a roof and the children with school uniforms.
 While the roof provides necessary shelter in time for the rainy season, the uniforms provide a sense of professionalism and belonging among the students allowing them to focus in on their studies.